• Skip to primary navigation

 • Toasted marshmallows

-• Peppermint sticks or crushed peppermint
+• Peppermint candies like candy canes or crushed peppermint

 • A dusting of cocoa powder or cinnamon